Do you remember...

 Alistair McBeath of Croydon owns a Fiendish Feet badge, and has kindly sent me a couple of photos for the page, as shown below.
 "It's about 2 inches across", he tells.
 "The only place I can think I'd have got it from was a promotional offer from the yoghurts."

-Here's a clearer and more accurate photo of the badge that I found on Ebay:
+Here's a clearer and more accurate photo of the badge that I found on eBay:

 Bum Bag:

-Chris Dove of Warwickshire, before giving it away on Ebay (expired listing), was the original owner of this lovely bumbag.
+Chris Dove of Warwickshire, before giving it away on eBay (expired listing), was the original owner of this lovely bumbag.

 Fiendish Facts Poster:

 Glen Stafford has supplied us with a high quality photo of this rare poster.
 Click on the thumbnail to enlarge (400Kb).
 Sadly, he is unable to remember where it had come from.
-It has now been sold on to a lucky bidder on Ebay.
+It has now been sold on to a lucky bidder on eBay.

 Magazine Advert: